biod/sambamba/README.md

 with BAM files.
 Current functionality is an important subset of samtools functionality.

-In many cases Sambamba is much faster than samtools.
-For example indexing an 18 Gb BAM file on a fast 8 core machine utilizes all cores at 45% CPU:
+Because of efficient use of modern multicore CPUs, usually Sambamba is much faster than samtools.
+For example, indexing an 18 Gb BAM file on a fast 8 core machine utilizes all cores at 45% CPU:

     time ~/sambamba index /scratch/HG00119.mapped.ILLUMINA.bwa.GBR.exome.20111114.bam